 The HCV was formed as an advisory body in 2001 and incorporated in 2003.
 It comprises representatives from cultural institutions and heritage bodies; history teachers and curriculum advisors; academic and professional historians; and local Indigenous and community history organisations.

 The HCV delivers a number of accessible and well-received history-focussed initiatives.
 These include:

-The History Roadshow program, touring regional Victoria to deliver curriculum enrichment sessions for VCE history students and teachers.
-This program is funded by the Strategic Partnership Program of the state government's Department of Education
+- The History Roadshow program, touring regional Victoria to deliver curriculum enrichment sessions for VCE history students and teachers.
+This program is funded by the Strategic Partnership Program of the state government's Department of Education and Training.

 - The Making Public Histories seminar series, exploring issues and approaches in making public histories and offered jointly by HCV, Monash University’s Institute for Public History and the State Library of Victoria.